-years, Mibanco has set up bank accounts for more than one million Peruvians
+years, a subsidiary has set up bank accounts for more than one million Peruvians

-Mibanco has a broad portfolio of products aimed at entrepreneurs of micro, small and medium-sized enterprises (MSMEs) as well as individuals.
+Its subsidiary has a broad portfolio of products aimed at entrepreneurs of micro, small and medium-sized enterprises (MSMEs) as well as individuals.
 Its focus is on providing the population with access to financial services, not just credit but also savings and investments.

-Over the last 10 years, Mibanco has set up bank accounts for more than one million Peruvians.
-From 2019-2020, Mibanco set up accounts for 150,000 people, many of whom were accessing the financial system for the first time.
-In 2021, this extended to 77,500 new clients.
+Over the last 10 years, a subsidiary has set up bank accounts for more than one million Peruvians.
+From 2019-2020, the subsidiary set up accounts for 150,000 people, many of whom were accessing the financial system for the first time.
+In 2021, this extended to 77,500 new

-Yape, Credicorp's app, enables people to send money to another mobile phone number free of charge, securely and instantly.
+The bank's app enables people to send money to another mobile phone number free of charge, securely and instantly.
 All that's needed to open an account is an official ID.
-As a result of Yape, one million new users were included in the financial system in 2021.
+As a result of the app, one million new users were included in the financial system in 2021.
 The app is now adding 400,000 'affiliate' customers per month, 90,000 of whom are new clients and have received a debit or prepaid card from the bank for the first time.
-Regional expansion into Bolivia through the Soli app financially included a further 200,000 people in 202119.
+Regional expansion into Bolivia through another app financially included a further 200,000 people in 202120.

 Financial education and inclusion, including with a gender-specific lens, are key pillars of the bank's sustainability strategy.
-Credicorp's financial education programmes reached more than 5.2 million people and SMEs in 2021.
-Half of Mibanco's clients are women and the bank has designed a specific product to cater to their financing needs.
+The bank's financial education programmes reached more than 5.2 million people and SMEs in 2021.
+Half of the subsidiary's clients are women and the bank has designed a specific product to cater to their financing needs.
 Women over the age of 23, whether they are head of the household or a second earner, are eligible for financing for working capital, fixed assets, housing or personal consumption.
 The minimum loan is 300 soles (\$81) and the maximum is 3,500 soles.